Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 As a free embroidery stitch formed by loops of thread being drawn through one another to make a chain.
 There are many variations on this stitch.

 Bring needle out at top of stitch line.
 Holding thread down below stitch, insert needle again at top of stitch and bring it out again on stitch line above thread.
 Repeat along stitch line.
-Chain stitch - click to enlarge
+Counted chain

 As a counted thread stitch, work in vertical rows from top left.
 Bring needle out and holding thread down with left thumb, insert needle into same space and bring it out again two threads down.
 Draw through the loop already made and insert needle in to same loop as shown.
 Chain stitch as a filling stitch leaves two threads between each row.

-Variations on chain stitch include cable, chequered or magic, detached or daisy, interlaced cable, detached twisted, whipped, backstitched, double, heavy, open, rosette, russian, crested, twisted and zigzag cable and braid stitch.
+Variations on chain stitch include broad, broken, cable, chequered or magic, closed square, detached or daisy, hungarian braided chain, interlaced cable, detached twisted, whipped, backstitched, double, heavy, open, reverse, rosette, russian, crested, twisted and zigzag cable and braid stitch.

 Start at top, working down between two parallel lines.
 Bring thread through at left and make a chain stitch slanting towards the centre.
 Tie this down with a stitch about the same length as the chain, also slanting inwards.
 Bring needle out again at right side, just below the bottom of chain stitch, and make another chain stitch slanting towards centre.
 Tie this down in the same way as previous stitch.
 Continue in this way.